Trading vs investing: what’s the difference?

 The most common market for investors is the stock market, which is the exchanging of shares or equities.
 Shares are portions of ownership in a company, so when you own a share, you are entitled to certain rights.
 These can include votes on a company’s decisions and a portion of the company’s earnings in the form of dividend payments – if dividends are paid by the company.

-Other markets available to invest in with IG include ETFs and investment trusts.
+Other markets usually available to invest in include ETFs and investment trusts.

 ETFs are a form of investment that are bought and sold on exchanges, much like stocks.
 They track the performance of an underlying basket of assets, whether this is a group of stocks, an entire index, sector, or group of commodities or currencies.